agracio/edge-sql/README.md

 ### Geometry and Geography types

 #### MS SQL
-- Supports only querying.
+- Supports querying, inserting and updating.
 Geometry and Geography types are returned as strings in WKT format.
 - Supported only when using .NET Core.

 #### MySQL and PostgreSQL
 - Supports querying using `ST_AsText` function to convert Geometry and Geography types to WKT format.
+- Supports inserting Geometry and Geography types using `ST_GeomFromText` function.
+- Supports updating Geometry and Geography in PostgeSQL.
+- Updating Geometry and Geography types is not supported in MySQL.

 **[How to use Geometry and Geography types](#Geometry-and-Geography-types)**

 ### Supported .NET frameworks
 * .NET 4.6.2 (does not support PostgreSQL and Geometry/Geography)